-Located in quaint Blowing Rock, North Carolina in the heart of the Blue Ridge Mountains, Appalachian Ski Mtn. was the very first ski area in northwestern North Carolina (then called Blowing Rock Ski Lodge) and the second oldest ski area in the state.
-This family-oriented resort features ten slopes accessed by two quad chairlifts, one double chairlift, one conveyor lift, and one handle pull lift.
+Located in quaint Blowing Rock, North Carolina, in the heart of the Blue Ridge Mountains, Appalachian Ski Mtn. was the first ski area in northwestern North Carolina (then called Blowing Rock Ski Lodge).
+This family-oriented resort features 10 slopes accessed by two quad chairlifts, one double chairlift, one conveyor lift, and one handle pull lift.
 The longest run, Orchard Run, winds a half-mile down the mountain.
-Kids can test their skills on three terrain parks, serviced by three separate lifts, and their 6,000-square-foot outdoor ice skating rink and night skiing provide hours of fun for the whole family.
+Kids can test their skills on three terrain parks, serviced by three separate lifts, and the 6,000-square-foot outdoor ice skating rink and night skiing provide hours of fun for the whole family.
 Appalachian Ski Mtn. offers fun events like a Ladies Park Night and even hosts a USASA-sanctioned boardercross and skiercross competition.

 Cataloochee Ski Area, Maggie Valley, North Carolina